-Landscaping involves making changes to a piece of land to improve its appearance, viability, and value.
+Landscaping is the process of making changes to a piece of land to improve its appearance, viability, and value.
 It can involve altering the architecture, floor plans, and exterior design of an area.
-Gardening is commonly confused with gardening.
-While the two are similar, gardening focuses on maintaining plants and flowers, while landscaping refers to designing and cultivating an entire area.
+Gardening is often confused with landscaping, but the two are distinct activities.
+While gardening focuses on maintaining plants and flowers, landscaping refers to designing and cultivating an entire area.

 Did you know that landscaping can have a positive impact on air quality?
 Adding a single tree can eliminate 26 pounds of carbon dioxide a year, while turf can prevent 12 million tons of dust and dirt from being released into the atmosphere annually.
 Planting trees, shrubs and flowers also generates more oxygen and reduces soil erosion.
 On average, a well-designed landscape saves enough money in energy costs to pay for itself in just eight years.
 Strategically planting shrubs and trees around your home can save you up to 35% on air conditioning costs and reduce heating bills by 10-25%.

 Landscaping is not only beneficial for the environment, but it can also increase the value of your property.
 A well-maintained landscape can add up to 20% to the value of your home.
 It can also make your property more attractive to potential buyers if you decide to sell in the future.
 In addition to increasing the value of your property, landscaping can also improve your quality of life.